This and That and That

 “Oh, you know what?” said the woman.
 “I forgot something.
 I’ll be right back.”

 “No problem,” said Evan, “I’ll guard the chickens.
-Never know when someone might see them and snatch one because they’re so good.”
+Never know when someone might see them and snatch one because they didn’t want to wait in that crowd.”

 The woman laughed, then headed back into the store.